Uniqlo is Asia’s biggest clothing retailer, trailing only behind industry rivals Zara, H&M and Gap in the world.

 Djokovic signed a 5-year sponsorship with the brand, and debuted his first Uniqlo outfit at the second Glam Slam of the season, with thousands watching all over the globe.

 Word-of-mouth tip: By sponsoring prominent athletes, Uniqlo has made a strategic move in promoting brand awareness because these athletes are constantly under the limelight, donning Uniqlo apparel.
-Uniqlo also manages to cultivate brand loyalty amongst the massive fan bases of these world-class athletes.
+Uniqlo also manages to cultivate brand loyalty for its retail stores amongst the massive fan bases of these world-class athletes.

 6. Localised and personalised approach to social media outreach allows Uniqlo to connect to their customers